 The type of practice you create will also guide your technology needs.
 A high-volume aesthetic practice that offers multiple cosmeceutical products will require robust inventory software.
-A high-volume clinical practice could also benefit from effective EHR and practice management systems, or even an all-in-one solution that features an integrated RCM solution.
+A high-volume clinical practice could also benefit from effective EMR and practice management systems, or even an all-in-one solution that features an integrated RCM solution.

 Choosing the wrong technology can lead to problems.
 “If you go high risk and choose a technology that is not well supported, you’re already invested in it,” Schildmeyer says.
 “You really want to go with a tried-and-true market leader, even if it costs a little more money.”

 Schildmeyer says physicians starting a new practice are sometimes surprised, but not always in the ways you might think.
 “For example, some don’t anticipate the extensive time it can take to set up all the elements of a successful practice.
 And finding the right location, signing a lease, setting up all the furniture and hiring the initial staff can be so time consuming that they neglect other important elements,” Schildmeyer says.